dearestalexander/alexroan/src/posts/2020-05-26-blockchain.md

 title: Blockchain - how it works
 author: Alex Roan
 date: 2020-05-26
+tags:
-tags: ["post", "article", "technology"]
+hashtags: ["post", "article", "technology"]
+project:
+subproject:
 image: /assets/images/blog/blockchain__cover.jpg
 imageAlt:
-description: Blockchain has been one of the most hyped technologies of the last decade thanks to the massive profits that were made from bitcoin and other cryptocurrencies.
-Despite a lot of of the smoke and mirrors that surrounds blockchain it is a fascinating technology.
+description: A detailed look at how Blockchain works.
 ---

 Blockchain has been one of the most hyped technologies of the last decade thanks to the massive profits that were made from bitcoin and other cryptocurrencies.
 Despite a lot of of the smoke and mirrors that surrounds blockchain it is a fascinating technology.